 tional thinking about what cider should be.

 We are committed to making creative and distinctive crafted cider using fresh pressed apples and high-quality,

 Bantam makes a few different ciders.
-My wonderful brother-in-law picked the Wonderkind up for me during a family visit.
+My wonderful brother-in-law picked the Wunderkind up for me during a family visit.
 He chose just the right one because this is their first cider, which is always a grand place to begin.
-The bottle didn't give me very much information, but when I looked up the Wonderkind online, I found much more.
+The bottle didn't give me very much information, but when I looked up the Wunderkind online, I found much more.
 Here it is: